 9. FSDH Asset Management Ltd

-The FSDH operates a fund in equities tagged Coral Growth Fund (CGF).
-It is an open-ended unit trust scheme that invests in debt securities and equities of big organizations on the Nigerian Stock Exchange, investment-grade fixed income securities and in the money market.
-The Coral Growth Fund CGF invests 65% in quoted equities and the balance of 35% in fixed income securities and the money market.
+Basically, the FSDH operates a fund in equities tagged Coral Growth Fund (CGF).
+It is an open-ended unit trust scheme that invests in debt securities and equities of big organizations on the Nigerian Stock Exchange, investment-grade fixed-income securities and in the money market.
+The Coral Growth Fund CGF invests 65% in quoted equities and the balance of 35% in fixed-income securities and the money market.
 Prospects are to invest a minimum of ₦50,000 for their initial mutual Fund; however, additional purchase requires only a minimum of ₦10,000.

 10. United Bank Of Africa (UBA) Asset Management Limited